DemocracyClub/UK-Polling-Stations/README.md

 ## Importing the data we have from councils

 Each council that has unimported data has a Github Issue with the [Data Import](https://github.com/DemocracyClub/UK-Polling-Stations/issues?q=is%3Aissue+is%3Aopen+label%3A%22Data+Import%22) label.

-You can see the current status in [the Waffle Board](https://waffle.io/DemocracyClub/UK-Polling-Stations?label=Data%20Import).

 We make a Django `manage.py` command in the data_collection app for each council which imports the raw data.
 If you are interested in helping the project by writing an import script, see the issues tagged [recommended for beginners](https://github.com/DemocracyClub/UK-Polling-Stations/issues?q=is%3Aissue+is%3Aopen+label%3A%22recommended+for+beginners%22) for more info.